Moonrise (film): Plot

-In a small Virginia town, Danny Hawkins (Dane Clark) is the son of a murderer who was hanged for his crime.
+In a small Virginia town, Danny Hawkins is the son of a murderer who was hanged for his crime.
 Throughout his childhood, he is haunted by his father's past and cruelly harassed by other children.
-As an adult, Danny is bullied by Jerry Sykes (Lloyd Bridges).
+As an adult, Danny is bullied by Jerry Sykes.
 After a particularly intense confrontation in the woods during a town dance, Danny and Jerry fight and Danny kills him in self-defense.
 Danny is unaware that he lost his pocket knife in the struggle.
-Danny then dances with Gilly Johnson (Gail Russell), who was to be engaged to Jerry.
+Danny then dances with Gilly Johnson, who was to be engaged to Jerry.
 While driving Gilly and two of their friends, Danny struggles with his guilt, and drives recklessly in the rain, crashing.

 Gilly finds herself responding warmly to Danny's advances, even as she puzzles over Jerry's disappearance.
-After a few days, the body is found, and Sheriff Clem Otis (Allyn Joslyn) starts closing in on the culprit.
+After a few days, the body is found, and Sheriff Clem Otis starts closing in on the culprit.
 Thinking the sheriff has placed the blame on someone else, Danny goes to the fair with Gilly, but panics when Otis appears and seems to discover his guilt.
-The harmless mute Billy Scripture (Harry Morgan) shows Danny that he has found his pocket knife, leading Danny to nearly strangle him.
-After hiding out at the swampy residence of the wise Mose Jackson, Danny visits his grandmother (Barrymore), who reveals that his father was in Danny's same remorseful position after his crime.
+The harmless mute Billy Scripture shows Danny that he has found his pocket knife, leading Danny to nearly strangle him.
+After hiding out at the swampy residence of the wise Mose Jackson, Danny visits his grandmother, who reveals that his father was in Danny's same remorseful position after his crime.
 Danny realizes he is not tainted by "bad blood" and turns himself in, giving him a more optimistic future.